Aelisya/AdGuard-Home-Filters/README.md

 ## Why don't you use cloudflare team for all ?
 Because it don't block ADS and i use it only for blocking what i have told before.\
 It let me control if my list are enough too, because today i have 0 blocked request on the cloudflare for team dashboard, if it come to show a domain blocked, i will report the domain to all project i use to add it to the list i use.

+## You enable parental control but i want to show adult website !
+I will recommand you to allow list them, since many adult website are infected with malware and viruses.